Corollarium/Formularium/README.md

 Formularium already implements a number of generators for different languages and CSS/JS frameworks, as well as validators for backend and frontend, abstracting code for you.
 It's easily extensible to target your favorite language or framework as well.

+If you are looking for [a fully integrated backend/frontend scaffolding and validation, Modelarium](https://github.com/Corollarium/modelarium) is what you want.
+Formularium is the low-level generator used by Modelarium.

 ## Philosophy

 Formularium is based on two principles.